United Kingdom: Telecoms

 The Digital Economy Bill was introduced in the House of Commons in July 2016, and received Royal Assent on 27 April 2017.
 It promises various consumer protection measures.

 Among other things, the Act includes provisions for a universal service obligation, giving consumers the right to request fast broadband services; the powers of Ofcom to impose fines for failure to comply with licence commitments; compensation to consumers for failure to meet internet service requirements; the powers of the Information Commissioner's Office to impose fines on nuisance callers; and Ofcom's regulation of the BBC.

 Disputes and appeals concerning regulatory and competition issues have long been a feature of the UK sector.
 Disputes between operators are generally subject to first review by Ofcom, with decisions being heard in the CAT.
 In addition, changes in regulation resulting from Ofcom's reviews often provide fertile ground for appeals to the CAT for both fixed and mobile telecommunications companies.

-For example, in May 2015, BT filed an appeal with the CAT regarding Ofcom’s approach to VULA margin in its fixed access market review decision of March 2015 (mentioned above).26 BT contested, among other things, Ofcom’s analysis and claimed it was incorrect, because it failed to properly take into account the European Commission’s views on the draft proposals to reflect certain costs of BT’s sports content.
-BT further contended that Ofcom is stifling pay-TV competition by introducing a regulatory barrier to BT’s expansion in the market because of how Ofcom requires BT to recover its fixed sports costs, as a competitor in the broadband/TV/fixed-line market would not necessarily need to incur the same sports content costs.
+For example, in May 2015, BT filed an appeal with the CAT regarding Ofcom's approach to VULA margin in its fixed access market review decision of March 2015 (mentioned above).
+BT contested, among other things, Ofcom's analysis and claimed it was incorrect, because it failed to properly take into account the European Commission's views on the draft proposals to reflect certain costs of BT's sports content.
+BT further contended that Ofcom was stifling pay-TV competition by introducing a regulatory barrier to BT's expansion in the market because of how Ofcom requires BT to recover its fixed sports costs, as a competitor in the broadband/TV/fixed-line market would not necessarily need to incur the same sports content costs.